Bobcoin (BOBC) Hits Self Reported Market Capitalization of $13.56 Million

 Bobcoin Profile

-Bobcoin launched on February 12th, 2022.
+Bobcoin’s genesis date was February 12th, 2022.
 Bobcoin’s total supply is 1,000,000,000 tokens and its circulating supply is 16,281,784 tokens.
 The official message board for Bobcoin is twitter.com/2050_paris.
-The official website for Bobcoin is bob.eco.
+Bobcoin’s official website is bob.eco.
 Bobcoin’s official Twitter account is @bobecoofficial and its Facebook page is accessible here.

 Embedding social impact into the heart of business.
 Employment creation is Bob’s main priority.
 Offering asset finance across emerging markets to spur human potential.
 Bob challenges the status quo and provides underserved people a frictionless opportunity to purchase a Bob motorcycle, create a stable income and live life to the fullest.
 Their motto: Access equals opportunity.”